MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 need to specify a value with this switch.

 **Tip**: This switch works only if the current value of the AllowNetworkProtectionDownLevel property is True (enabled).
-If the value is already False (disabled), the command returns an error.
+If the value is already False (disabled), this switch does nothing.

 For more information about network protection, see [Protect your network](/defender-endpoint/network-protection).